AMS Scientific Conference 2026 cover image

 Find our more about the theme and program per day. [knop naar schedule/program pagina]

-In the third edition of 'Reinventing the City' (14-16 April 2026), the overarching theme will be 'Connecting the Dots, Closing the Loops'.
-In three days we will explore 'Unexpected Dots, Unexpected Connection' (day 1), 'Closing the Loops' (day 2) and 'Breaking the Boundaries' (day 3) - highlighting the need for transdisciplinary collaboration among researchers, companies, and governments.
+In this third edition of Reinventing the City, the overarching theme is 'Connecting the Dots, Closing the Loops'.
+This edition highlights the need for transdisciplinary collaboration among researchers, companies and governments.

 We hope to see you in April in Amsterdam.
 Let’s close the loops together!